dotnet/runtimelab/src/docs/binding-variables.md

 ## Language Parity Mismatches

-- Naming - Swift can have variable names that are unpronouncable in C#
+- Naming - Swift can have variable names that are unpronounceable in C#
 - Class - the notion of class variables doesn't exist in C#
 - Swift variables can be `async` whereas C# properties can't
 - willSet/didSet - while these can be conceptually modeled with events in C#, these are problematic for binding as there is no real way to override/chain these